yamilzavala/react-testing-jest/users/README.md

 # Jest and React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# query methods
+all these function star with:
+    queryBy
+    queryAllBy
+    findBy
+    findAllBy

+Lookin for a single element:
+    getBy
+    queryBy
+    findBy

+Lookin for a multiple elements:
+    getAllBy
+    queryAllBy
+    findAllBy

 ## Available Scripts
 In the project directory, you can run: